BioinformaticsDataPracticum2025/open-chromatin-analysis/README.md

 ```

 #### Outputs
-Please refer to the test_output directory.
-If you would like to quickly test the pipeline using the example input files, we recommend that you place the hal subdirectory in your own output directory and comment out the four sbatch commands that run submit_hal in step 2, as HALPER takes a long time to run.
+Please refer to the test_output directory for an example of directory structure.
+If you would like to quickly test the pipeline using the example input files, we recommend that you place the hal subdirectory in your own output directory and also comment out the four sbatch commands that run submit_hal in step 2, as HALPER takes a long time to run.
 Also note that test_output in the example run is created in your $HOME directory, not within this repository directory.
 Here is a list of which output subdirectories correspond to which steps:
 * Step 1 (manual QC inspection of input ATAC-seq data): not applicable
 * Step 2 (hal analysis): hal.
 Subdirectories of this are divided by species and tissue.
 Note: the halLiftover files were too large to upload and are not used downstream in the pipeline, so they have been deleted.
 Only the HALPER output files from step 2 are used downstream.